gbv/jskos/jskos.md

 sourceScheme     | URI              | ...
 targetScheme     | URI              | ...

-The properties `from` and `to` are mandatory.
+The fields `from` and `to` are mandatory.
 A mapping should either include property `mappingType` or property `mappingRelevance`.
 If neither of both is given, the mappingType `closeMatch` MAY be assumed as default.